verana-labs/verifiable-trust-vpr-spec/spec.md

 2. Validation process requires that [[ref: applicant]] connects to a validation [[ref: VS]] identified by its [[ref: DID]], and execute a some validation steps, required for the validation process to conclude.
 3. If [[ref: applicant]] qualifies, [[ref: validator]] updates the validation entry by running the [set to validated] [[ref: transaction]], and [[ref: applicant]] is granted new permissions, and/or gets issued a credential.

-Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by trust registry for user-agent validation.
+Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by ecosystem for user-agent validation.

 :::note
 In some cases, even if the validation is valid for a period of time, the resulting created permission or issued credential might have a shorter expiration timestamp because the validated attribute(s) might expire before validation expiration: in this case, the [[ref: applicant]] must provide updated information to the [[ref: validator]] before attribute expiration, in order to get issued an updated new permission and/or an updated credential.